zarGonnn/reddcoin/doc/build-unix.md

     On an Amd64 processor where a library was not compiled with -fPIC, this will cause an error such as: "relocation R_X86_64_32 against `......' can not be used when making a shared object;"

-    To build with PIE, use:
-    make -f makefile.unix ... -e PIE=1

     To test that you have built PIE executable, install scanelf, part of paxutils, and use: